benjaminheng/knowledge-base/content/recipes/sourdough-bread.md

 ## Log

-- 2024-08-31: Dough slumps when removed from banneton.
+- **2024-08-31**: Dough slumps when removed from banneton.
 Might be overproofed.
   Things to try in next batch: reduce bulk fermentation time, lower hydration to 75 to 70%, or reduce innoculation percentage from 18 to 15%.
-- 2024-09-01: 70% hydraton, 16.6% starter percentage works well.
+- **2024-09-01**: 70% hydraton, 16.6% starter percentage works well.
+- **2024-09-07**:
+    - Same ratios as previous batch.
+    - Didn't bother trying to pass the windowpane test.
+Folded the dough only for about 3 minutes.
-- 2024-09-07: Same ratios as previous batch.
-This time I bulk fermented for 2 hours at room temp, then retarded the fermentation in the fridge overnight.
-Continued the next day.
-Another hour of bulk fermentation, then an hour of proofing beforebaking.
+    - Bulk fermented for 2 hours at room temp, with folds every 30min, then retarded the fermentation in the fridge overnight.
+Continued the next day with an hour of bulk fermentation, then an hour of proofing before baking.
 Turned out about the same as the previous batch.